Museum open Wed, Sat, Sun 12-17.

 The museum today

-The house museum, Signe's and Ane's former home, displays works by Finnish artists from the 19th and 20th century, as well as old European art.
-The parlor, and the old and the new dining room are furnished with the couple's original furniture.
+The old side of the museum, i.e. Signe's and Ane's former home, displays works by Finnish artists from the 19th and 20th century, as well as older European art.
+The parlor, and the old and the new dining room are furnished with the couple's old furniture.